 There’s nothing better than a delicious, melt-in-your-mouth sugar cookie.
 One that’s soft, with a light, fluffy texture, and a slight chew.
 It’s irreplaceable, and that, my friend is where these amazingly soft sugar cookies come in.

-These cookies are so loved, I’ve taken their base and enjoyed them as the base for individual fruit pizzas, a giant raspberry sugar cookie, and they even inspired pumpkin sugar cookies.
+These cookies are so loved, I’ve taken their base and enjoyed them as the base for individual fruit pizzas, and a giant raspberry sugar cookie.
+They even inspired pumpkin sugar cookies.
 There’s truly nothing they can’t do.

-This recipe was first introduced to our family via a family friend, and has been made so many times throughout my childhood it’s hard to even pin down exactly when it came to be part of our own family traditions.
+This recipe was first introduced to our family via a family friend and has been made so many times throughout my childhood that it’s hard to even pin down exactly when it came to be part of our own family traditions.

 Once you make them, you’ll soon see how they’ll become part of your cookie traditions too.
-They’re full of depth, flavor, and have the perfect texture.
+They’re full of depth and have the perfect texture.
 They’re slightly chewy yet still incredibly soft.
 Yes, it’s true, a sugar cookie that does ALL THE THINGS.

 Even better is how easy they are to make…so let’s get baking!

 Technically these sugar cookies are drop cookies because they don’t require any rolling or cutting out of the dough.
 You simply need to drop the dough and bake.

 For this recipe, you will need to gently press the dough down with a sugar-dipped glass, but that’s it.
 They are not traditional cut-out sugar cookies, but rather a simple anytime kind of cookie that’s quick and easy to make.